hyperledger-tooling/start-here-hyperledger/releases/hyperledger/fabric.md

 Block dissemination via gossip is deprecated and may be removed in a future release.
-Fabric peers can be configured to receive blocks directly from an ordering service node, and not gossip blocks, by using the following configuration:
+Fabric peers can be configured to receive blocks directly from an ordering service node by using the following configuration:
 ```
 peer.gossip.orgLeader: true
 peer.gossip.useLeaderElection: false